 (the British Library / University of Toronto Press, 2001)

 This book not only examines the history of the index but also brings to light the debate and comment that the index has invited over the years, examining examples of indexes from earlier centuries: some endearingly quaint; some deliberately humorous; some plain awful; some presenting astonishingly vehement views.
 Also examines the depiction of indexers in fiction.

 National Post (Canada)

 ... a delightful anthology ...
-She makes her subject both serious
+She makes her subject both serious and funny.

 The Alliance of Literary Societies Newsletter

 A wonderful book for editors, indexers and bibliophiles.

 This witty and entertaining book will delight all those interested in the history of the book.

 Situation books for under-sixes

 (Kenneth Mason, 1969)